lsst-dm/prompt-prototype/doc/playbook.rst

    If you are planning to update the Science Pipelines tag, you should also check the `Science Pipelines changelog <https://lsst-dm.github.io/lsst_git_changelog/weekly/>`_.
    In practice, almost any Science Pipelines update is at least a minor version, because new features are added constantly.
-   In the future, there may be "patched weekly" builds, which would justify a patch version of Prompt Processing.
+   You may need to do a "Quick-Stack" build, or build the science pipelines manually.
+This would justify a patch version of Prompt Processing.

+   **The following changes will always trigger a major release:**

-   For the ``prompt_processing`` service, a new major version is triggered by any of the following:
+   For the ``prompt_processing`` service:

    * Incompatibility with old fanned-out ``nextVisit`` messages (almost any change to ``Visit`` qualifies)
    * Incompatibility with an old `APDB schema`_, `ApdbSql`_, or `ApdbCassandra`_ version (see `DMTN-269`_ for the distinction)
    * Incompatibility with an old `Butler dimensions-config`_ version
    * A new major version of the `Alerts schema`_ (see `DMTN-093`_ for details)

-   For the `next_visit_fan_out`_ service, a new major version is triggered by any of the following:
+   For the `next_visit_fan_out`_ service:

    * Incompatibility with old Summit ``nextVisit`` messages
    * Breaking changes in the fanned-out ``nextVisit`` messages (almost any change to ``NextVisitModel`` qualifies)